suncoast-devs/handbook/lessons/css-responsive/media-query-details.md

 ---

-The `@media` rule allows us to define additional CSS to apply based on a condition, or a set of conditions.
+The `@media` rule allows us to define additional CSS to apply based on a condition or a set of conditions.

 The `@media` at-rule may be placed at the top level of your code or nested inside any other conditional group at-rule.